 This is why, in Hugo's writings, the wild child Gavroche is brave and kind, but swears and likes petty theft; Eppennie loves Marius, sacrifices for him like a saint, and at the same time out of jealousy.

 Lure him into the barricade and die; Jean Valjean, after being kind, also found his adopted daughter Cosette and Marius's love affair, resulting in jealousy, gloating, and crazy possessiveness; even the tragic 1832 Paris The People's Uprising, while praising the bravery and noble of the insurgents, did not forget to describe the violent and bloody grievances of fishing in troubled waters, crowding together, and the collective indifference that ultimately led to failure.

 This thorough insight is concentrated on the character of Javert.
 Is Javert a good person or a bad person?
-He grew up in a prison, worked with criminals, created a hateful personality, abided by the concept of law, and thought he was the incarnation of justice.
+He grew up in a prison, worked with criminals, created a hateful personality, abided by the concept of law, and though he was the incarnation of justice.

 His style, in the language we are often taught, is: treating the enemy as ruthless as the autumn wind sweeps the fallen leaves.
 At first glance, it is really difficult to blame him, because Sha Wei is also strict with himself.
 He accused Grandpa Madeleine of Jean Valjean, a hard labor convict, and when he thought he had mistakenly admitted, he immediately asked to take the blame and resign.